 I am inviting you to see the world and its people in a different light.
 I am not the expert but the people I come across are.
 My goal is to share my experience and what I saw.
+I am a willing road tester (so that I may get lost first before you and gladly show you the way) and a repeat traveler (so that I can experience places I love over and over in a world that changes with time and without regret).
 Soon, you'll get to know the beauty of Manila, the Philippines and the World.

 After 2 weeks of no exercise (except walking) in Korea, my heart rate finally picked up today during Taekwondo class!
 Haha.
 I've always been fascinated with martial arts and I would take it as an elective if I could when I was still a student.
 I loved the forms and kicking but I was just scared of sparring during my Taekwondo class in college (coz I got hit in the head) so I didn't think about actually experiencing a class in Korea haha.
 It was fun to be introduced to it again after a long time.

 Korean University Student Life in Busan - Hangul Class, K-Movie Miss Granny and Best Cheese Tteokbokki Delivery!